 We believe that our most significant core competency is world-class analog design capability.
 Additionally, we strive to design substantially all of our ICs in standard CMOS processes.
+There are several modern process technologies for manufacturing semiconductors including CMOS, Bipolar, BiCMOS, silicon germanium and gallium arsenide.
 While it is significantly more difficult to design analog ICs in CMOS, CMOS provides multiple benefits versus existing alternatives, including significantly reduced cost, reduced technology risk and greater worldwide foundry capacity.
 CMOS is the most commonly used process technology for manufacturing digital ICs and as a result is most likely to be used for the manufacturing of ICs with finer line geometries.
 These finer line geometries can enable smaller and faster ICs.
 By designing our ICs in CMOS, we enable our products to benefit from this trend towards finer line geometries, which allows us to integrate more digital functionality into our mixed-signal ICs.

 Designing analog and mixed-signal ICs is significantly more complicated than designing stand alone digital ICs.
 While advanced software tools exist to help automate digital IC design, there are far fewer tools for advanced analog and mixed-signal IC design.
 In many cases, our analog circuit design efforts begin at the fundamental transistor level.
 We believe that we have a demonstrated ability to design the most difficult analog and RF circuits using standard CMOS technologies.
+For example, our ProSLIC product family integrates subscriber line interface circuit (SLIC), codec and battery generation functionality into a single low-voltage CMOS IC.